CaioHCr/CaioHCr/README.md

-AI Infrastructure Engineer working at the intersection of data, AI, and infrastructure, building the systems that make AI agents reliable in production, not just in a demo.
+AI Infrastructure Engineer working at the intersection of data, AI, and infrastructure, building systems that make AI agents reliable in production.

-Currently @ The ROSTR Group, working on data enrichment at scale, agent orchestration, and dev/prod environment architecture for autonomous systems.
+Currently @ The ROSTR Group, working on data enrichment at scale, agent orchestration, and architecture for autonomous systems.

 Also running independent projects: AI Vision pipelines, marketing automation, and secure data architecture (RLS hardening at the database layer).

-Stack: Python, n8n, Docker, PostgreSQL, LLM APIs (OpenAI, Anthropic, OpenRouter), MCP, agent orchestration, data pipelines.